cheeeeeeeeeen/RoR2-ChensHelpers/README.md

 - Easy to implement Generic Content Pack Provider for adding new CharacterBody and CharacteMaster prefabs.
 - Easily create a deep copy of any component.
 - Quickly replace shaders to map with Risk of Rain 2's shaders.
+- Modified Blast Attack inherited from vanilla so that it returns victims instead of just the number.
+- Various
 - ... and many more.
 Check the [documentation](https://cheeeeeeeeeen.github.io/RoR2-ChensHelpers/).

 ## Contact